What is the law regarding Portuguese citizenship for Sephardic Jews?

 Is there any chance that the law on Portuguese nationality for Sephardic Jews will change in the near future?

-It is always advisable that the application process for Portuguese nationality is started as soon as the Jewish community certificate is issued, and that the application form is completed correctly.
+There has also been speculation that this pathway will be closed.
+As such, it’s advisable to start the application process for Portuguese nationality as soon as the Jewish community certificate is issued and make sure that the application form is completed correctly.

-If you need expert advice on residency and citizenship in Portugal, Global Citizen Solutions can help.
+If you need expert advice on residency and citizenship in Portugal from an immigration lawyer, Global Citizen Solutions can help.

 Get in touch to speak to one of our team.